 Dynasty Fantasy Football Leagues on Apex

 If you sign up for an Apex Dynasty League you are making a commitment to be in an ongoing year-to-year league.
 You will be competing against the same 11 owners each year.
 In order to keep the league together and prevent teams from leaving, we require an initial payment for the first year and a deposit for future seasons.
 Moving forward, each team will pay for the following season.
 Deposits are held for each team and cannot be used towards league entry fees in any season.
 Remember: Apex never pockets any dynasty league deposits – they are held to ensure the continuation of the league.

-Annual payments are due by June 1st in 2021.
-In 2022, the annual renewal fees will be due by May 1st.
+In 2023, the annual renewal fees are due by May 1st.
 Should an owner decide to leave the league or not pay by the renewal deadline, his team will be put up for sale and the owner will forfeit their deposit.

-Each dynasty league will have a 20-round online live draft with 12 teams per league.
-The start-up dynasty leagues will include two injured reserve spots.
+Each new dynasty league will have a 23-round online draft with 12 teams per league and three injured reserve spots.

 Like all Apex leagues – every week, all teams will play two games: one head-to-head game against a random opponent and one game against the league average.
 The top six teams qualify for the playoffs, with the top two teams getting a “bye” in Week 15.